Vodka (horse): At three years: 2007

 Vodka's next race start was in the G1 Tokyo Yūshun, also known as the Japanese Derby, the second jewel in the Japanese Triple Crown.
-Fillies are usually are entered in the Yushun Himba, also known as the Japanese Oaks, which is the second jewel of the Japanese Filly Triple Crown which is a week before the race, however, in a move that shocked the racing world, Vodka won handily, defeating a field of some of the best three-year-old colts in the country.
+Fillies are usually entered in the Yushun Himba, also known as the Japanese Oaks, which is the second jewel of the Japanese Filly Triple Crown which is a week before the race, however, in a move that shocked the racing world, Vodka won handily, defeating a field of some of the best three-year-old colts in the country.
 She became the first filly to win the race in 64 years.

 Vodka was unplaced in her next start before racing in the G1 Shuka Sho, which is the last race of the Japanese Filly Triple Crown races.
 Daiwa Scarlet won the race, with Vodka finishing in third place.
 She was entered in the 2007 Queen Elizabeth II Commemorative Cup, but was scratched a few hours before the race due to what was thought to be a hip problem.
-In her next start Vodka finished 4th in the G1 Japan Cup Vodka subsequently did not place in her last start of the season.
+In her next start Vodka finished 4th in the G1 Japan Cup.
+Vodka subsequently did not place in her last start of the season.

 Despite winning the Japanese Derby.
 She lost to Daiwa Scarlet in Japanese Champion Three Year old Filly, as Vodka never finished above her in the 3 races in which both horses participated, but the achievement in the Derby led to her receiving the JRA Special award (an award given to horses/person achieved special achievements, usually historical records, not awarded every year).
 Her 9 race starts of the season resulted in 3 wins, 1 second and 1 third place.